inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Fixed error in display non mixed sections

 == Upgrade Notice ==

+= 1.3 =
+Security fix, New user interface and bunch of new features!

 = 1.2 =
 Bug fixes and new features!!!